AI-Planning/autoscale/pddl-generators/elevators/README.txt

 capacity 3/2, 4/3, 6/4

 There was not Readme.txt in the generator version I have, so this is the way I am using it.
 I cannot credit the author as I don't know who was she/he.

 - Change the following variables at generate_data.c
-  	- FLOORS: floors
+  	- FLOORS: number of floors
     - AREA_SIZE: a divisor of FLOORS (a slow elevator covers this
   	  + 1 floors) (a fast elevator skips this/2-1 floors)
 	- FAST_ELEVATORS: number of fast elevators
 	- SLOW_ELEVATORS: number of slow elevators covering the same area